 - Any health insurance policy which does not comply with this new guideline would be modified from 1st April 2021 as and when they are up for renewal.
 This means that on renewals after 1st April 2021, all health insurance policies would have to comply with the new guidelines.

 - The moratorium period would apply to the sum insured originally chosen by the policyholder.
 If, however, the sum insured is increased, an additional moratorium period would be applicable to the enhanced amount.
-For instance, if you buy a health plan of INR 5 lakhs on 1st June 2020, the moratorium period would end on 1st June 2028.
+For instance, if you buy a health plan of INR 5 lakhs on 1st June 2020, the moratorium period in health insurance would end on 1st June 2028.
 However, if the sum insured is enhanced to INR 8 lakhs on 1st June 2022, a moratorium on INR 5 lakhs would end on 1st June 2028 but a moratorium on INR 3 lakhs would end on 1st June 2030.

 - Claims would be allowed to be contested only in cases of frauds which the company would have to prove and in the case when a medical cost is specifically excluded from coverage in the policy contract.
 In the case of frauds, misrepresentation or non-disclosure of material facts, the policy would be considered null and void and the premiums paid by the policyholder would be forfeited by the insurance company